Last Updated January 2025

 Use encrypted messaging applications when communicating regarding the protest.

-Certain messaging applications, such as Signal and WhatsApp, encrypt your messages and make it more difficult for others to intercept message exchanges.
+Certain messaging applications, such as Signal encrypt your messages and make it more difficult for others to intercept message exchanges.
+Messaging applications such as WhatsApp and Messenger are not fully encrypted and it’s best not to use them.

 -